immmjack/cse8b-wi20-pa4-2048-starter/writeup/writeup.md

 You **must** implement this method with the given method signature and it **must** have the specified behavior.

-Here are some examples and a gif for you to visualize the basic movements of our 2048.
+Here are some examples for you to visualize the basic movements of our 2048.

 Example 1:
 Should return `true`